vk3txd/nko-antenna-brief/docs/NKO_And_The_Carolina_Windom.md

 Those are real engineering questions.
 They are also the questions that make the NKO worth testing as its own design rather than dismissing it by resemblance.

+This was considered an 'issue' in that the New Carolina Windom has a history that I did not want to be associated with.
+I want the NKO to stand as its own antenna and be considered as such.
+The use of an UnUn makes the whole antenna behave differently to a New Carolina Windom.

 ---

 ## Phase relationship — where NKO and NCW really differ

-This is arguably the most important difference between the two antennas.
+This is an important difference between the two antennas.

-In the NKO the coax shield is bonded **directly** to the short arm through the UnUn.
+In the NKO the coax shield is connected **directly** to the short OCf arm at the UnUn.
 They share the same connection point.
 The vertical coax section and the short arm are driven in phase with each other.
 The feedpoint introduces no phase offset between the horizontal and vertical components.

 In the Carolina Windom the vertical coax section is driven by the **voltage imbalance** across the balun windings — the difference current produced by the long and short arms presenting unequal impedances to the balun.
 That difference current carries a phase relationship to the horizontal wire currents that depends on the arm impedance ratio, the balun winding characteristics, and the frequency.
 All of these change across bands and between installations.

 So for NCW the magnitude and the phase relationships are highly variable.

 The result is a phase relationship between horizontal and vertical components in the Carolina Windom that is **variable, uncontrolled, and unpredictable** — in reality it is _variables stacked on variables_.